 Our Origin, Objectives and History

 In early spring 2002 an idea was taking shape in Southport.
-A small group of ten conceived to bring “new and old” together in Southport’s growing community, with a focus on social and water activities.
+A small group of ten individuals conceived to bring “new and old” together in Southport’s growing community,with a focus on social and water activities.
 Stated more formally in the “Club By-Laws.”
-This club is formed to provide cruising, sailing, and racing activities to foster friendships and encourage boating knowledge and skills.
+This Club was formed to provide cruising, sailing, and racing activities to foster friendships and encourage boating knowledge and skills.

 In 2002, the first year, there were a number of events with friends who invited friends, and what began with 10 quickly became 20 and then 30 and more continued to come.
 The enthusiasm was overwhelming, the season moved swiftly, and left the questions of “how do we top this?”

 In 2003, the founding ten formalized the Club and officially named it “Southport Sailingand Boat Club", initiating charter membership based on those that participated in the prior season's success.
 The Club grew adding organizational structure, By-Laws, and incorporation as a nonprofit status, and obtained insurance coverage.
 Today our Club has a maximum limit of 100 memberships.
 A membership consists of the members and their spouses, significant others and live-at-home children.

 Our Club no longer participates in racing activities, however, still maintains an active social schedule with our annual events like the Spring Dance, Clambake, Aloha Party, Dock Parties, and our End of Season Party; plus, a number of boating outings.